Gemel Smith: Playing career

 In the 2016–17 season, with a rash of injuries suffered in Dallas, Smith received his first recall to the NHL on October 22, 2016.
 He made his NHL debut with the Stars that night, skating on the fourth-line in a 3–0 loss to the Columbus Blue Jackets.
 In his seventh game with the Stars, Smith scored his first two NHL goals in a 4–3 overtime loss to the Chicago Blackhawks on November 6, 2016.

 On July 11, 2017, the Stars re-signed Smith to a one-year, two-way contract worth $650,000.
 In his first full season with the club, Smith recorded six goals and 11 points in 46 games, often finding himself as a healthy scratch.

 On August 3, 2018, the Stars re-signed Smith to a one-year, $720,000 contract extension.
-During the 2018–19 season, on December 6, Smith was claimed off waivers by the Boston Bruins.
-Smith appeared in 3 games with Boston before he was re-assigned to affiliate, the Providence Bruins, upon clearing waivers on December 19, 2018.
-In playing out his contract in Providence, Smith was an offensive presence in contributing with 40 points in 47 games.
+During the 2018–19 season, on December 6, Smith was claimed on waivers by the Boston Bruins.
+Smith appeared in three games with Boston before he was re-assigned to Boston's AHL affiliate, the Providence Bruins, upon clearing waivers on December 19, 2018.
+In playing out his contract in Providence, Smith was an offensive presence, contributing 40 points in 47 games.

-As an impending restricted free agent, Smith was not tendered a qualifying offer by the Bruins, releasing him as a free agent on June 25, 2019.
+As an impending restricted free agent, Smith was not tendered a qualifying offer by the Bruins, releasing him as an unrestricted free agent on June 25, 2019.
 He signed a one-year, two-way contract with the Tampa Bay Lightning on July 8, 2019.

 Smith was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.